Larsbuilds/GenAI-mood-analyser/README.md

 # React SPA for Notes App

-Used during AI prompting recap for Gen AI integration
+Used during AI prompting recap for Gen AI integration with OpenAI API

+## Project Plan

+For a detailed breakdown of the implementation plan, please see [Project Plan](docs/project-plan.md).

 ## Setup